 1. A Sympathetic Extension

-Looking to add a new kitchen diner to their farmhouse in north Wales, the homeowners of this project chose Welsh Oak Frame to design and build their new addition as they felt that exposed oak would be in keeping with the style of the original farmhouse and would add character and warmth to the new space.
+Looking to add a new kitchen diner to their farmhouse in north Wales, the homeowners of this project chose Welsh Oak Frame to design and build their new addition.
+The oak frame complements the original farmhouse and adds character and warmth to the new space.

 - Location: North Wales